How do I do work that I love?

 At Antenna, we’re always helping people answer that question.
 If you feel an itch for a different work model, you’re not alone: Sixty million people work in the gig economy.
 We talk to people of all ages and experience levels, from senior leaders to new college graduates, who are looking for work that matches their values and priorities.

-This summer, the Carlson School of Management at the University of Minnesota hosted a panel to think through these themes.
+The Carlson School of Management at the University of Minnesota hosted a panel to think through these themes.
 Anne Pryor, a certified coach and co-founder of Meaningful Connections, Eric Harkins, president of the executive coaching firm Navigate Forward and Antenna founder Brendon Schrader shared advice for moving toward a job you love.

 Do a Self-Assessment